 The legislation shows that the government is eager to impose a certain morality on others as the Bill excludes gay couples, single men and women, and unmarried couples who want a child.
 In doing so, the government overlooks the needs of many same sex couples and single parents.

 The focus should be on the well-being of the surrogate.
 The intending couple should ensure financial enumeration, a sound insurance cover and regular health check-ups for the surrogate.
 The relevant parts of the process should be legally documented.
 To impose a ban where better regulation may have sufficed will only take the entire process underground.
-Tightening regulations would respect the interests of infertile couples who might have a chance to have a child through surrogacy.
+Tightening regulations would respect the interests of infertile couples who might have a chance to have a child.
 That would also respect the woman’s choice about how she wants to bear a child.